Gaussian lower bound for the Neumann Green function of ageneral parabolic operator: The parametrix method revisited

 Gaussian two-sided bounds were obtained by S. D. Eidel'man and F. O. Porper \cite{EP} when the coefficients of $L$ satisfy the uniform Dini condition with respect to $x$.
 The main tool in \cite{EP} is a parabolic Harnack inequality.
 We refer also to \cite{Ar1}, \cite{Fa}, \cite{It} and \cite{NS}, where the reader can find various results on bounds for the fundamental solution. \end{remark}

-We mentioned in the introduction that the Moser's Harnack inequality in \cite{FS} can be extended to a general divergence form parabolic operator.
-Let us show briefly how this Moser's Harnack inequality still holds for a general parabolic operator.
-First, we recall that the Dirichlet Green function was constructed in \cite{LSU} as a perturbation of the fundamental solution by a double-layer potential (formula (16.7) in page 408).
-Therefore, in light of formula (16.10) in page 409 and estimate (16.14) in page 411 of \cite{LSU}, we can assert that Lemma 5.1 of \cite{FS} remains true for our $L$.
-Next, paraphrasing the proof of Lemma 5.2 and Theorem 5.4 in \cite{FS} (more detailed proofs are given in \cite{St}), we can state the following Moser's Harnack inequality.
+We mentioned in the Introduction that the Moser-Harnack inequality in \cite{FS} can be extended to a general divergence form parabolic operator.
+Let us show briefly how this Moser-Harnack inequality still holds for a general parabolic operator.
+First, we recall that a Dirichlet Green function was constructed in \cite[formula (16.7), page 408]{LSU} as a perturbation of the fundamental solution by a double-layer potential.
+Therefore, in light of \cite[formula (16.10), page 409]{LSU} and \cite[estimate (16.14), page 411]{LSU}, we can assert that \cite[Lemma 5.1]{FS} remains true for our $L$.
+Next, paraphrasing the proofs of \cite[Lemma 5.2 and Theorem 5.4]{FS} (more detailed proofs are given in \cite{St}), we can state the following Moser-Harnack inequality.

 \begin{theorem} Let $\eta ,\mu ,\varrho \in (0,1)$.
 Then there is $M>0$, depending on $n$, $\lambda$, $A$, $\eta$, $\mu$ and $\varrho$ such that for all $(x,s)\in \mathbb{R}^n\times \mathbb{R}$, all $R>0$ and all non negative $u\in C^{2,1}(\overline{B}(x, R)\times [s- R^2,s])$ satisfying $Lu=0$ one has